Dre Campbell Farm

 Encourage natural predators, like birds, frogs, and dragonflies, to live in your yard.

-Also, invite opossums, ladybugs, and spiders.
+You can also encourage opossums, ladybugs, and spiders to inhabit your yard.
 These animals can help control the tick population by feeding on them.

 You can attract these predators by creating a welcoming environment with water sources, shelter, and food.